arduino-libraries/WiFi101/docs/api.md

 ### `WiFi.beginAP()`
 #### Description
 Initializes the WiFi101 library in Access Point (AP) mode.
-Other WiFi devices will be able to disover and connect to the created Access Point.
+Other WiFi devices will be able to discover and connect to the created Access Point.

 #### Syntax
 ```